MSc / PgD

 We have a long history of successfully delivering animal science-related courses in conjunction with animal healthcare organisations, for individuals and their employers.
 This programme is another example of collaboration, this time with the National Association of Veterinary Physiotherapists (NAVP).
 Delivery, therefore, will be provided by colleagues from Harper Adams, technical specialists who are members of NAVP and also specialist external academics.

 The programme fulfils the need to support veterinary surgeons who treat both companion and large animals.
 The veterinary physiotherapist (VP) can provide this support during an animal’s recovery from injury or surgery as well as in preparation of the athletic animal.
 Considering the number of animals owned and cared for in the UK and a general wish for high standards of animal health and welfare, there is now a growing need for well-educated and highly qualified, accredited VPs to provide this sort of service.

 This programme is delivered on a part-time basis and studied over three academic years, with students completing the taught modules within the first two years and completing the Masters Research Project within an individually negotiated timescale over one to two years.

 Please note that the course begins in July.

 How will it benefit me?

 Veterinary physiotherapy is now well established as a mainstream treatment and offers the opportunity to become part of a growing professional community.
 Successful completion of this programme will provide individuals with more extensive opportunities for graduate employment as a VP in the animal health sector by developing the specific scientific, technical and business skills required.
 On successful completion, students will gain a recognised Higher Education postgraduate qualification as well as being able to apply for professional membership to NAVP, which is recognised by both practising veterinary surgeons and lead sector insurers as valid providers of specialist veterinary physiotherapy.

-Applications for entry in 2014 close on 14 March 2014.
-The course start July 2014.
+Final applications for entry in 2015 close on 11 March 2015.
+The course starts on 17 July 2015.
 If you would like to apply for a place, please complete and return the application form (available on the Applying page) to: